webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Impressive-Display.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Might
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Impressive Display
+>2  Might

 You perform a feat of strength, speed, or combat, impressing those nearby.
 For the next minute you gain an asset on all interaction tasks with people who saw you use this ability.
 Action.